nilezking/Portfolio/README.md

-# Sharpe Visualization Tool
+# Python Tools For Data Analysis
-Python project for visualising stock's Sharpe ratios
+Python projects for everyday analysis and calcs.